Holly Middleton, Movement Coach/

-Holly is a certified personal trainer and movement coach.
+Holly is a Movement Coach, Rehabilitation Assistant and Certified Personal Trainer.
 She helps active people with hard-to-resolve injuries feel better by teaching them to move better.
 Her clients come to her to resolve frustrating injuries that never seem to get better or to provide the finishing touches to injury rehab to prevent an injury from returning.

 Her expertise focuses on restoring forgotten movement in every joint in the body to allow the muscles to do their job unencumbered.
 She specializes in restoring foot function to allow the whole body to work as one coordinated, well-oiled machine.